Focus on Digitalization

 Your questions, our answers:

-CNC machines are being increasingly integrated into digital workflows, robots are being used more and more.
-At the same time, business is complaining about the increasing scarcity of skilled labor in this domain.
-How do you square this circle?
+CNC machines are increasingly being integrated into digital workflows, even robots are being used more and more.
+At the same time, manufaturers are complaining about the increasing lack of skilled labor.
+How do you address this?

 It may sound strange – but these are two sides of the same coin.
 Currently, there is no pronounced shortage of skilled workers in most regions of the world, possibly with the exception of markets such as Germany, central Europe or China that have been booming for many years, where there are companies desperately looking for CNC specialists.